MyParcelCOM/docs/content/api/using-hooks.md

 {{% /notice %}}

 ### Actions
-Looking at the example above, the actions for this hook would be to set a service and contract on the shipment resource when it is created.
+Looking at the example above, the actions for this hook would be to set a service and contract on the shipments resource when it is created.
 First, the uuid of the chosen service needs to be retrieved.
 In this case, an imaginary uuid will be used to represent the chosen service: `ea7bf0c0-2eb5-4348-b90d-2fabd03c424c`.

 Secondly, a contract should be retrieved to set on the shipment that contains prices for the chosen service.